Jeremiah33-3/C-and-Computer-Organisation/C-Language.md

 _Sources:_
 _- https://stackoverflow.com/questions/1358400/what-is-external-linkage-and-internal-linkage_
 - External linkage means the variable can be accessible by the whole program, not just within the same translation unit.
-- Internal linkage refers to variable only accessible within the scope of translation unit
+- Internal linkage refers to variable only accessible within the scope of translation unit default linkage is external

-- default linkage is external
+## Variables